 You could also work towards incorporated or chartered engineer status by applying to the Engineering Council.
 As a chartered engineer you’ll plan, research and develop new ideas.
 The Institution of Agricultural Engineers has more information.

 You could also move into technical sales, business development, teaching or consultancy work.

-You can get more advice about careers and training from the Institution of Agricultural Engineers and the Landbased Engineering Training and Education Committee.Data from National Careers Service.
+You can get more advice about careers and training from the Institution of Agricultural Engineers and the Landbased Engineering Training and Education Committee.Powered by Pathways.